ppkantorski/libultrahand/README.md

 ### Ultrahand Signature

 All libultrahand overlays should append the `ULTR` four-byte signature to the final `.ovl` binary.
-This is how Ultrahand identifies libultrahand-compiled overlays and enables first-class integration — theming, the status bar widget, notifications, combo launching, and more:
+This is how Ultrahand identifies libultrahand-compiled overlays in the overlay menu:

 ```makefile
 $(OUTPUT).ovl: $(OUTPUT).elf $(OUTPUT).nacp